frederikbrammer/bayerischedatenwerke/README.md

 # Bayerische Datenwerke

+A litigation management system for the automotive industry.

+## Problem

+Legal professionals in the automotive industry face challenges in efficiently managing large volumes of vehicle-related legal cases, tracking case progress, and identifying trends or recurring issues.
+Manual processes and fragmented data sources hinder productivity and limit the ability to gain actionable insights from case data.

+## Main Features

-A legal case management system with analytics capabilities for vehicle-related legal cases.
+-   Centralized legal case management for automotive cases
+-   Dashboard for case tracking and status overview
+-   Advanced analytics and trend visualization
+-   Car and part-specific statistics
+-   Easy case creation and detailed case views
+-   Secure, modern web interface

+## Business Value

+Bayerische Datenwerke streamlines legal case management for automotive organizations, law firms, and in-house legal teams.
+By providing a unified platform for case tracking and analytics, it reduces administrative overhead, improves decision-making, and uncovers actionable insights to mitigate legal risks and optimize outcomes.
+The system empowers legal professionals to work more efficiently and deliver greater value to their clients or organizations.

 ## Project Overview

 Bayerische Datenwerke is a web application designed to manage and analyze legal cases for the automotive industry.
-It provides a modern interface for case tracking, statistical analysis, and visualization of trends in legal cases.
+It enables legal professionals to efficiently manage and analyze vehicle-related legal cases.
+Our tool provides an easy-to-use web interface for case tracking, statistical analysis, and visualization of trends in legal cases.
 The system helps legal professionals manage their caseload efficiently and identify patterns in automotive-related legal issues.

 ## AI tools used during development